SpenceKonde/DxCore/README.md

 * ADC_DAC0 (The value being output by DAC0)
 * ADC_TEMPERATUIRE (The internal temperature sensor)

-Additionally, we have taken  advantage of the improvements in the ADC on the these parts to improve the speed of analogRead() by more than a factor of three compared to the classic AVR devices - the ADC clock which was constrained to the range 50~200kHz - on these parts (as well as tinyAVR 0/1-series and megaAVR 0-series) it can be run at 1.5MHz!
+We have taken  advantage of the improvements in the ADC on the these parts to improve the speed of analogRead() by more than a factor of three compared to the classic AVR devices - the ADC clock which was constrained to the range 50-200kHz - on these parts (as well as tinyAVR 0/1-series and megaAVR 0-series) it can be run at 1.5MHz!
 To compensate for the faster ADC clock, we set ADC0.SAMPCTRL to 14 to extend the sampling period from the default of 2 ADC clock cycles to 16 - providing the same sampling period as most other AVR cores, which should preserve the same accuracy when measuring high impedance signals.
-If you are measuring a lower impedance signal and need even faster analogRead() performance - or if you are measuring a high-impedance signal and need a longer sampling time, you can adjust that setting:
+If you are measuring a lower impedance signal and need even faster analogRead() performance - or if you are measuring a high-impedance signal and need a longer sampling time, you can adjust that setting.
+On the tinyAVR and megaAVR 0/1-series, this had a maximum of 0x1F (31).
+On the DA-series, the maximum is 0xFF (255); this is almost certainly too long.

 ```
-ADC0.SAMPCTRL=31; // maximum sampling length = 31+2 = 33 ADC clock cycles
+ADC0.SAMPCTRL=255; // maximum sampling length = 255+2 = 257 ADC clock cycles (0.26 milliseconds!)
 ADC0.SAMPCTRL=0; //minimum sampling length = 0+2 = 2 ADC clock cycles
 ```

 With the minimum sampling length, analogRead() speed would be approximately doubled from it's already-faster value.

+**ERRATA ALERT** There is a nasty silicon bug, at least in early versions, where whatever pin the ADC multiplexer is pointed at, digital reads are disabled.
+This core provides two options for dealing with this - if you enable the workaround, the core will point the multiplexer at a non-pin reserved value after every analogRead().
+If it is set to startup only, this will be done before setup() is called - but never after that; it is your responsability to deal with in that case.

 ### DAC Support
 The DA-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (unlike the tinyAVR 1-series, this can be Vcc!).
 Set the DAC reference voltage via the DACReference() function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
 This voltage must be lower than Vcc to get the correct voltages.
 Call analogWrite() on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call digitalWrite() on that pin.